scikit-hep/boost-histogram/docs/usage/quickstart.rst

     hist[2] = 3.5
     hist[bh.underflow] = 0 # set the underflow bin
     hist2d[3:5, 2:4] = np.eye(2) # set with array

+For non-simple storages, you can add an extra dimension that matches the constructor arguments of that accumulator.

 See :ref:`usage-indexing`.